 Tulum, once a sleepy off-the-grid beach town, is now a popular Mexican Caribbean vacation destination that offers countless activities and adventures for visitors.
-Here’s our pick of the best activities around.
+Here’s Culture Trip’s pick of the best activities around.

 Tulum, a renowned getaway for those who want to see and be seen, has managed to maintain its bohemian feel as it has grown.
 Its popularity means there are more and more things to do and see, from free or inexpensive activities to pricey excursions.
 Read on to learn about the best of the best.

 There’s nothing like ice cream on a sweltering tropical day.
 There’s almost always a line at Panna e Cioccolato downtown on Avenida Tulum because of its sensational gelato flavors.
 At Helados Buena Estrella on Highway 15, which leads to the beach, you’ll find fresh, mixed ice cream, while Meows Cream Heladeria on Jupiter Avenue offers vegan soft-serve with an oat or coconut base.
 For something more authentically Mexican, visit La Reyna de Michoacan, located on Alfa Sur street off the main drag, for paletas (popsicles) made from natural ingredients.

 This multidisciplinary museum located in a huge sphere made from natural materials features visual artists, workshops and artist residencies focusing on interdisciplinary projects and new ways of experiencing and creating art.
 They also have programs that involve the local community.
 Admission is free, and although the whole museum can be seen in 10 minutes, many will want to stay for a while to soak in the visuals and energy.
 Located at KM 5 on the Tulum-Punta Allen highway, visitors must take off their shoes to enter.
 Don’t miss the front door, which is a huge porthole.